Contrast-Security-OSS/docs/content/installation/node/YAML-properties-node.md

 6. Contrast UI value
 7. Default value

+Go to the [Node YAML Template](installation-nodeconfig.html#node-template) for fully formatted properties that you can copy and use in your own configuration files.

+## Set as System Properties

 You can also set all of the following YAML properties as system properties.
 Derive the system property key from the YAML by joining every node with a "." until you reach the bottom property.

 > **Example:** If you want to override the `contrast` property, as given below, you can set `-Dcontrast.enable=false` as a system property.